 The population and distribution goal for Macoun?s meadow-foam is to maintain the extant populations in British Columbia.

 Garry Oak Ecosystems Recovery Team Plants at Risk Recovery Implementation Group.
 2011.
 Recovery Strategy for Macoun's meadow-foam (Limnanthes macounii) in British Columbia.
 Ministry of Environment.
-Recovery Plan
+BC Recovery Strategy (Species at Risk)

 Topic: Recovery Planning